 Project Lead: Project Leads are ultimately responsible for the implementation of the funded project and must comply with Grand Challenges Canada's requirements for this same purpose.
-Project Leads must be formally affiliated with the grantee institution.
+Project Leads must be formally affiliated with the grantee institution, meaning there must be some sort of contract in place between the organization and the individual (this could be a consultancy contract, employment contract, etc.)..
 The Fluxx account and profile used to create and submit the application must be that of the Project Lead.
 This is an important consideration, given the Project Lead and team makeup will be assessed as part of the review process.